 Getting Settlement Offer

 Once you have a lawyer, they can help you deal with the insurance company.
-They will work to negotiate for a higher settlement amount that is actually fair to you.
+They will work to negotiate for a higher settlement amount that is fair to you.
 This includes calculating your damages (including future costs) to know how much your accident is worth.

-A lot of rear-end accident claims get settled here, which would mean you do not have to sue.
+Many rear-end accident claims get settled here, which would mean you do not have to sue.
 However, if you and the insurance company cannot reach a settlement that both agree on, you might decide to sue the at-fault driver.

 Suing for a Rear-End Collision